In Kabul, a fearful wait for US to deliver on evacuation vow

 Officials also confirmed that U.S. military helicopters flew beyond the Kabul airport to scoop up 169 Americans seeking to evacuate.
 No one knows how many U.S. citizens remain in Afghanistan, but estimates have ranged as high as 15,000.

+But many Afghans fear a return to the Taliban’s harsh rule in the late 1990s, when the group barred women from attending school or working outside the home, banned television and music, chopped off the hands of suspected thieves and held public executions.

+Two decades later, however, the Taliban face far closer scrutiny as Afghans share updates on social media, though some fearing retaliation are hurriedly wiping out their online presence instead.

-Faiez reported from Istanbul.
-Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, contributed.
+Faiez reported from Istanbul and Anna from Nairobi, Kenya.
+Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, and Geir Moulson in Berlin contributed.

 Comments